Android (operating system): History

 In 2005, Rubin tried to negotiate deals with Samsung and HTC.
 Shortly afterwards, Google acquired the company in July of that year for at least $50 million; this was Google's "best deal ever" according to Google's then-vice president of corporate development, David Lawee, in 2010.
 Android's key employees, including Rubin, Miner, Sears, and White, joined Google as part of the acquisition.
 Not much was known about the secretive Android Inc. at the time, with the company having provided few details other than that it was making software for mobile phones.
 At Google, the team led by Rubin developed a mobile device platform powered by the Linux kernel.
 Google marketed the platform to handset makers and carriers on the promise of providing a flexible, upgradeable system.
 Google had "lined up a series of hardware components and software partners and signaled to carriers that it was open to various degrees of cooperation".

 Speculation about Google's intention to enter the mobile communications market continued to build through December 2006.
-An early prototype had a close resemblance to a BlackBerry phone, with no touchscreen and a physical QWERTY keyboard, but the arrival of 2007's Apple iPhone meant that Android "had to go back to the drawing board".
+An early prototype had a close resemblance to a BlackBerry phone, with no touchscreen and a physical QWERTY keyboard, but the arrival of Apple's 2007 iPhone meant that Android "had to go back to the drawing board".
 Google later changed its Android specification documents to state that "Touchscreens will be supported", although "the Product was designed with the presence of discrete physical buttons as an assumption, therefore a touchscreen cannot completely replace physical buttons".
 By 2008, both Nokia and BlackBerry announced touch-based smartphones to rival the iPhone 3G, and Android's focus eventually switched to just touchscreens.
 The first commercially available smartphone running Android was the HTC Dream, also known as T-Mobile G1, announced on September 23, 2008.